The Kinematic Properties of T\.ZO Candidate HV 11417 with Gaia DR3: Acknowledgments

 \section{Acknowledgments}

 The author thanks Maria Drout, Katie Breivik, and Adiv Paradise for useful conversations.
+The author thanks the anonymous referee for helpful suggestions that have improved this manuscript.
 The author gratefully acknowledges support from the McWilliams Postdoctoral Fellowship in the McWilliams Center for Cosmology and Astrophysics at Carnegie Mellon University.

 Assistance in formatting the `Local Stars' element in the legend of Figure \ref{fig:twod_kin} and proofreading the manuscript for spelling and grammar errors was performed with Claude, Sonnet/Opus 4.5 Model, Anthropic.